MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-setting-up-workflow-notifications.md

 ---
-title: Setting up Approval Workflow Notifications
+title: Setting up approval workflow notifications
 description: This article tells you how to set up workflow notifications to alert a user that an event has occurred that they must react to; a workflow response is required.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.keywords: null
-ms.date: 09/13/2022
+ms.date: 05/03/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---
-# <a name="approval-workflow-notifications"></a>Approval Workflow Notifications
+# Approval workflow notifications

 Set up your workflows to automatically notify users when their attention is required for a step in a workflow.
 Many workflow responses involve notifying a user an event they must act on has occurred.